Turkey releases journalists Ahmet Altan and Nazli Ilicak after terror conviction | DW | 05.11.2019

 The crackdown has left dozens of journalists imprisoned or harassed with legal challenges, with the government intimidating or shutting down critical media.

-Reporters Without Borders has ranked Turkey at 157 out of 180 countries in its latest index on press freedom.
+Reporters Without Borders has ranked Turkey at 157 out of 180 countries in its latest World Press Freedom Index.

 cw/cmk (AFP, AP, Reuters)